Leaves and Holidays

 Personal Sick Leave Day

-Two personal days per calendar year may be used for any personal reason.
+Benefit Eligible Employees will accrue two personal days per calendar year that may be used for any personal reason.
 These days are deducted from the sick leave balance.
 If an employee chooses not to use their personal days, the days remain in the employee's sick leave accrual balance.
 However, the employee cannot accumulate personal days to have more than two per year.

 |Employee Years of Service